All Episodes

 How energized were you?

-With the pick of Sara Sarah, I feel that finally there's a voice for not just women conservatives, but people who are just sick and tired of the growth of government, of the intrusion on personal freedoms.
+With the pick of Sarah, I feel that finally there's a voice for not just women conservatives, but people who are just sick and tired of the growth of government, of the intrusion on personal freedoms.

 Made her way fighting Republicans.

-And like I said, I have my issues with McCain and they are huge.
+And like I said, I have my issues with McCain, and they are huge.

 The Republicans, why weren't we drilling in 2001 and 2002?